Wills and charitable legacies

 Many charities benefit from legacies or bequests in wills.
 Usually a legacy will pass to the charity with very little difficulty.
 However, where a will is not clearly written, doubts may arise about which charity is entitled to receive the legacy.

-Ex gratia payments by charities Find out what to do if your charity is legally entitled to receive property but you think someone else has a stronger moral claim
+Ex gratia payments by for charities – case studies Find out what to do if your charity is legally entitled to receive property but you think someone else has a stronger moral claim

 Paying for wills with charity funds Charities can pay for will preparation to meet their charitable purposes or to support fund-raising initiatives.
 Find out more.